psf/bylaws/bylaws.md

 than one quarter (1/4) of the members of the Board of Directors may share a common affiliation as defined in Section 5.14.
-If the number of co-affiliated directors goes above the limit due to a change in employment or a corporate acquisition, then the longest-serving member(s) of the Board of Directors sharing that affiliation must resign before the next election of at-large members to bring the total number of co-affiliated directors below the limit.
+If the number of co-affiliated directors goes above the limit due to a change in employment or a corporate acquisition, then, unless otherwise agreed between the co-affiliated members, the longest-serving member(s) of the Board of Directors sharing that affiliation must resign before the next election of at-large members to bring the total number of co-affiliated directors below the limit.